meganp3tty/cs260/notes.md

 index.html is commonly the main page for an application

 Block vs inline: block means distinct, and inline does not distrupt the flow. <div> is a block element that could contain inline element <b>.
 Similarly, <p> can contain <span>.

+HTML input elements include form, input, option, label, etc.

+The form element submits values of the input it contains.
+The input lement is set with a type such as number, checkbox, text, color, submit button, etc.